How to Launch a B2B Multi-Vendor Marketplace Successfully

 How to Build a B2B Multi-vendor Marketplace

-There are two ways to start a B2B multi-seller marketplace: building everything from the beginning or going with built-in platforms.
+Overall, there are two ways to start a B2B multi-seller marketplace: building everything from the beginning or going with the existing ecommerce platforms.

 1. Custom Build